 Gsmarena said the Moto G71 was released on January 19, 2022.
 The Motorola Moto G71 5g is available in beautiful colors like Iron Black, Neptune Green, and Arctic Blue.

 Motorola Moto G71 5g pricing in the US starts at $529, In the UK £404, in France €489, in India RS 40,000.

-As a whole package, the Moto G71 is a very well-rounded smartphone with both good and disappointing things.
-First of all, you get a good AMOLED display for media consumption, the Snapdragon 695 chipset provides good everyday performance, 5G support is good with 13 5G bands, the battery life is very good even with faster charging.
+As a whole package, the Moto G71 is a well-rounded smartphone with both good and disappointing things.
+First, you get a good AMOLED display for media consumption; the Snapdragon 695 chipset provides good everyday performance, 5G support is good with 13 5G bands, and the battery life is very good even with faster charging.

 Is the Moto G71 good for gaming?

 The Moto G71 phone can also play games, and the Snapdragon 695 can properly run games like PUBG or Free Fire with high graphics and maximum frame rates.
 That said, a 60Hz refresh rate display has a slow response time, ruining the experience.

 Does the Moto G 71 have Gorilla Glass?